Last Updated: July 6, 2026

 File Folder Structure for the MS Project Master Class (Microsoft Project Training)

-Review List of Completed Acquire Project Team Application Files (5 minutes)
+Review List of All Completed Activity 10 Files (5 minutes)

 The files used for these Master Class Online Applications are: